rjam13/Make-My-Day/README.md

 In the command line, make your way to the "makemyday" directory (the outer one, not the app) and run:
 **docker-compose up**

+# Docker Setup with Windows
+Proceed to website and install Docker for Windows

+Go to windows feature on your computer and enable Hyper-V and Containers

+If a message stating WSL 2 installation is incomplete pops up, go to this link https://aka.ms/wsl2kernel and download the latest package.

+In the command line, make your way to the "makemyday" directory (the outer one, not the app) and run:
+**docker-compose up**

 # Running without Docker: